Electrical and Computer Engineering Program

 This category requires:

-- 14 credits of courses in humanities, social sciences, professional development, and natural sciences.
+- 14 credits of courses in humanities, social sciences, professional development, natural sciences and art.

 - At least 3 credits in humanities and at least 3 credits in social sciences must be completed.